sahib/brig/docs/tutorial/remotes.rst

   repository and as certificate of identity.
 It is long and hard to remember, which is the reason why ``brig`` offers to loosely link a human readable to it.
+- **A bunch of settings and state:** ``brig`` knows about every remote if it is online and/or authenticated.
+Additionally you can set a few remote-specific configuration settings like automatic updating.

 .. [#] To be more exact, it resembles an `XMPP or Jabber-ID <https://en.wikipedia.org/wiki/Jabber_ID>`_.

-If we want to find out what our name and fingerprint is, we can use the ``brig whoami`` command to ask a very existential questions:
+If we want to find out what *our own* name and fingerprint is, we can use the ``brig whoami`` command to ask a very existential questions:

 .. code-block:: bash